 My cat was on the very end of the side of the road.
 My neighbor sped up and he went to the furthest right and purposely hit my cat , then took off and parked his truck in the garage!
 What can I do?
 There were 4 witnesses

 In February my dog went lose & animal control got him after I got him out I had a court date for July.
 I no longer have the dog but the court wants proof.
 What kind of proof do I show I no longer have him?

 A neighbor dog came onto our property, damaged the fence to our chicken run and killed 12 out of 13 chickens.
 We raised most of these from chicks and has taken 9 months to get established enough to sell eggs.
-We literally just started selling eggs, being my 9 year old daughters "business".
-We...
+We literally just started selling eggs, being my 9 year old daughters...
 Read more »

 You can ask the small claims court for up to whatever the limit is in your area.
 Justia has you tagged as 'Indianapolis.'
 If you are suing in Marion County I believe the limit is $8,000.
 Everywhere else in Indiana it is usually $6,000.

 him to the vet diagnosis was parvo we let the vet keep him he has been there 4 days do I have any legal action with the breeder for the Vet bills or if he dies legal action to for vet bills plus money we paid for the puppy.
 We are trying to give him the best chance to pull through this due to my 8...
 Read more »

 You can always bring a claim.
 The question is whether or not you'd be successful.
 If you bought an animal and it came down with a sickness a few days later like it did here you may have a strong claim against the seller.
 However, the seller may have had you sign documentation that the animal...Read more »